 More important than forcing your child to see their other parent is to figure out why exactly they do not want to see their other parent.

-Some parents do not realize that their children are like sponges soaking up everything they are exposed to.
-Most parents need to realize they may be the cause of their child’s tensed feelings about their other parent.
+Some parents may not realize that their children absorb everything they are exposed to, much like sponges.
+Many parents need to understand that they might be contributing to their child’s strained feelings toward the other parent.

 It is quite often you hear of parents trying to alienate their children from the other, or another parent bringing about rumors of such behavior.
 As a result, this will reflect in your child’s behaviors and that could cause a strain on their relationship with both parents.